CommanderFoo/Core-Perks/docs/index.md

  - `Title Shop (Permanent)`

 	*An example of how you could implement a more cosmetic style of shop.
-In this case it is titles for the players that will show under their name.*
+In this case it is titles for the players that will show above their head.*

  - `VIP Shop (Limited Time)`